umccr/orcabus/lib/workload/stateless/filemanager/deploy/README.md

 ### Inputs

-The filemanage operates on S3 buckets, and expects queues as input which can recieve S3 events.
+The filemanager operates on S3 buckets, and expects queues as input which can recieve S3 events.
 It also requires the bucket names to create policies that allow S3 's3:List*' and 's3:Get*' operations.
 These operations are used to fetch additional object data such as storage classes.